Expert auto aC repair by certified technicians at Auto Service Experts

 Refrigerant / Freon

-AC refrigerant is a chemical compound used to absorb and transfer heat in a refrigerant cycle.
-It is commonly referred to as Freon, which is actually a trademark name.
-An automotive air conditioner incorporates several components which work together to circulate, compress, cool, and condense refrigerant.
+AC refrigerant is a chemical compound that absorbs and transfers heat in a refrigerant cycle.
+It is commonly referred to as Freon, which is a trademark name.
+An automotive air conditioner incorporates several components that work together to circulate, compress, cool, and condense refrigerant.
 Refrigerant is changed from a gas or vapor state into a liquid state, then back into gas in a continuous cycle.
 R-12 refrigerant was used in most vehicles until it was banned in 1994 and replaced by the more environmentally friendly R-134a refrigerant.
-Today's automobile manufacturers (including GM) are beginning to use HFO class refrigerants such as R-1234y & R-744 which offer increased energy efficiency, are more cost-effective, and have less of a harmful effect on the ozone layer, therefore contribute less to global warming.
+Today’s automobile manufacturers (including GM) are beginning to use HFO class refrigerants such as R-1234y & R-744 which offer increased energy efficiency.
+They are more cost effective and have less of a harmful effect on the ozone layer, therefore contribute less to global warming.
+An AC recharge should only be performed by a professional technician using specialized equipment that recovers & recycles refrigerant, minimizing environmental damage.

 Compressor